8 Benefits of Evening Primrose Oil

 - It may help reduce high blood pressure

-Evening primrose oil helps reduce the risk of high blood pressure during pregnancy or preeclampsia, a condition that causes dangerously high blood pressure during and after pregnancy.
+It helps in reducing the risk of high blood pressure during pregnancy or preeclampsia, a condition that causes dangerously high blood pressure during and after pregnancy.

 - It may help improve heart health

-Evening primrose oil is anti-inflammatory and helps reduce blood cholesterol.
-Most people with heart disease have inflammation in the body, although it hasn’t been proven that inflammation causes heart disease.
+Evening primrose oil is an anti-inflammatory agent and helps reduce blood cholesterol.
+Most people with heart disease have inflammation in the body, although there are no proper evidences to prove that inflammation causes heart disease.

 - It can help reduce nerve pain